Stochastic analysis of ultra-high energy cosmic ray interactions: Decoherence lengths for dispersive inhomogeneities during propagation

 where the starting comoving boost is $\gamma_c^0$.
-Using this expression in $F^{\rm IH}$ we can evaluate the difference between the homogeneous and inhomogeneous descriptions
+By using this expression in $F^{\rm IH}$, we can evaluate the difference between the homogeneous and inhomogeneous descriptions,

-which is a monotonic function of the cosmological thickness traversed $\delta_c$.
-With this expresion we can evaluate the relative error incurred when neglecting DI for a set scale of interest.
+which is a monotonic function of the cosmological thickness traversed $\delta$.
+With this expression we can evaluate the relative error incurred when neglecting BHL for a given length scale.

-Figure~\ref{fig:opacity-limits} presents the relative error in neglecting the effect of BHL on a thickness scale comparable to three times the typical photodisintegration scale, which corresponds to a chance of interaction 95\%.
-Different nuclei are shown for comparison and the error values are given for a wide phase space of comoving boosts and redshifts.
-The error values vary over the phase space but are below 10\% for a large portion regardless of the nuclear species.
-The main differences concentrate around $\gamma_c \approx 3 - 4 \cdot 10^9$ since this is the region of transition from IRB to CMB interactions and where BHL can become important, as shown in figure~\ref{fig:univrates_iron}.
-These error values can be considered acceptable for many applications, nevertheless, when better precision is required, numerical computation of the distributions can be applied to the reduced region of the phase space where the impact is larger.
+Figure~\ref{fig:opacity-limits} presents the relative error in neglecting the effect of BHL on a thickness scale comparable to three times the photodisintegration scale, which corresponds to a 95\% chance of interaction.
+Different nuclei are shown for comparison, and error bands are provided across a broad range of comoving boosts and redshifts.
+The error values vary across the phase space, but remain below 3\% for most of it, regardless of the nuclear species.
+The main differences concentrate around $\gamma_c \approx 3 - 4 \cdot 10^9$ since this is the region of transition from IRB to CMB interactions, where BHL can become important, as shown in figure~\ref{fig:univrates_iron}.
+These error values are acceptable for most applications.
+However, when greater precision is needed, the distributions can be computed numerically in the reduced region of the phase space where the impact is greater.